-July 22nd-24th, 2024
+July 21st-23rd, 2025

-• Modern Border Security Management
+Modern Border Security Management

 Border security management is a complex multiplayer effort grounded in vertical/horizontal, domestic/international, and public/private partnerships.
 This program will enhance your understanding of border security management protocols, emphasizing current technologies and strategies.
 It will highlight the significance of international and domestic cooperation and effective governance structures, fostering collaboration among states to address shared security challenges.
 Both traditional and non-traditional threats will be discussed to address the interconnected challenges of our modern world: from drug and human trafficking to cybersecurity and climate change.
 Sessions will be facilitated by both academics and practitioners and delivered through short lectures, virtual fieldtrips, and interactive exercises.

-• Ecological Border Management
+Ecological Border Management

 In the era of the Anthropocene, as aquatic, grassland, forest, desert, and tundra biomes are being affected by important ecological changes, management issues are rising beyond state boundary lines.
 This program will deepen your knowledge of the various approaches used across the world to tackle climate change at the global and cross-border levels.
 Sessions will be facilitated by professionals from organizations that manage watersheds, peace parks and nature reserves from all continents, as well as leading academics in the fields of border studies that are studying how states and local/regional communities are adapting to those changes.

-July 29th-31st, 2024

-Indigenous Internationalisms and Border Crossings Expressions of Indigenous internationalism are practiced in several different ways by First Nations, Inuit and Métis peoples across Turtle Island and globally.
-Encompassing Indigenous trade relations, diplomatic protocols, treaty arrangements, acts of solidarity and other assertions of selfdetermining authority, Indigenous internationalism is an emerging area of research that exposes tensions between Indigenous nations and states over border policies and highlights Indigenous relationships that transcend state borders.
+Managing Border Disputes Disputes relating to international borders are common.
+They range from state-to-state disputes over territorial sovereignty and boundary alignment to local disagreements over access and use of areas in the vicinity of the border.
+Whatever the scale and intensity, border disputes are rarely easy to resolve to the satisfaction of all stakeholders.
+This Institute will explore: types of border dispute and their origins; the benefits and risks of different options for resolving disputes over borders; and how to minimize friction between borderland communities while formal efforts to find a permanent settlement are ongoing.
+July 28th- 30th, 2025 Indigenous Internationalisms and Border Crossings Expressions of Indigenous internationalism are practiced in several different ways by First Nations, Inuit and Métis peoples across Turtle Island and globally.
+Encompassing Indigenous trade relations, diplomatic protocols, treaty arrangements, acts of solidarity and other assertions of self-determining authority, Indigenous internationalism is an emerging area of research that exposes tensions between Indigenous nations and states over border policies and highlights Indigenous relationships that transcend state borders.
 This course will examine the ways that Indigenous nations are expressing their relationships to lands and waters through complex diplomacies and forms of engagement, as well as their experiences with state border crossings.
-Drawing on Indigenous peoples' perspectives across Turtle Island and beyond, each session will include short lectures, discussion, and an examination of case studies.
+Drawing on Indigenous peoples' perspectives across Turtle Island and beyond, each session will include short lectures, discussion, and an examination of case studies. • Artificial Intelligence in Border Management In this course you will be introduced to artificial intelligence (AI) and machine learning (ML) and learn about their practical applications in both trade facilitation and trade enforcement.
+You will examine AI explainability and concerns related to AI and ML deployment.
+Accessible to learners with or without a technical background, this course will equip managers or future managers with the knowledge and skills required to be a principled consumer and designer of AI and ML systems.
+Practical group exercises will support and enhance your learning.
+Micro Credentials A. Modern Border Management: Trade and Customs Required courses: